Pincer-org/Pincer/docs/README.md

 # Installation

-Use The following command to install Embed-Templator into your python environment:
+Use the following command to install Embed-Templator into your python environment:
 ```bash
 pip install pyscord
 ```